-AliExpress have taken this to a different level by reducing their loading times by 36%.
+AliExpress has taken this to a different level by reducing its loading times by 36%.
 As a result, they have been receiving 10.5% more orders and have had a 27% increase in new customers who decide to order a product via their service.

 This is not complicated at all, as many of the tools available have been designed with people who are not professional web programmers in mind.